hisr2024/BhriguWelt/backend/README.md

   relocate the dataset, and `SENTRY_DSN` when telemetry is enabled).
 The start script reads these values automatically and exports `PYTHONPATH=src` before launching.
+- Optional telemetry: set `SENTRY_DSN` (and `ENVIRONMENT` if you want to label staging vs. production) to capture unhandled API errors in Sentry.
+When the SDK is unavailable, the API continues running with no additional overhead.
 - Backend GitHub Action (`Backend CI`) installs dependencies and runs `PYTHONPATH=src pytest` on pushes/PRs touching backend assets.
 - Endpoint request/response formats are documented in `../docs/api_reference.md`.